wongamanda/build-your-first-agent-with-azure-ai-agent-service-workshop/docs/docs/lab-4-bing_search.md

 ### Access to Grounding with Bing Search

 This lab requires the Grounding with Bing Search service, which may not be available in your Azure subscription.
-You can check if you have access by attempting to create the resource in the Azure portal, if you don’t have access, an error message will be displayed.
-Even if you can’t access the service, be sure to read the lab to understand how Grounding with Bing Search works.
+To check if you have access, follow the lab instructions to create the resource, if you don’t have access, an error message will appear.
+Even if you’re unable to use the service, be sure to read through the lab to understand how Grounding with Bing Search works.

 ## Lab Exercise